 At Wageningen University’s Environmental Policy Group, Aarti coordinates the ‘Governing Climate Futures’ research theme.
 She is principal investigator of ‘The Transformative Potential of Climate Transparency’ (TRANSGOV) project, and co-leads the REIMAGINE consortium project on anticipatory climate governance in vulnerable regions of the global South.
 She is also co-founder of the university-wide interdisciplinary REDD@WUR network, consisting of over 80 researchers working on climate-forest interactions.

 Within the Earth System Governance network, she has been Lead Faculty since 2014, and is a member of the Earth System Governance (ESG) Steering Committee since 2018.
 She was one of the five Coordinating Lead Authors of the New ESG Science and Implementation Plan, launched in 2018.
-She is Series Co-editor of the Cambridge Elements in Earth System Governance series (CUP), and Associate Editor of the journal Global Environmental Politics (MIT Press).
+She is the Series Co-editor of the Cambridge Elements in Earth System Governance series (CUP) and was Associate Editor of the journal Global Environmental Politics (MIT Press) from 2012-2020.
 She has also been member of the Academic Working Group on Climate Engineering Governance, and Vice-Chair of an EU COST Action on Transformations in Global Environmental Governance, a network that brought together 19 European institutions.

 Aarti holds a PhD from Yale University, with a background in political science, international relations, and science and technology studies.
 Prior to moving to the Netherlands, she held research fellowships with the Center for Science, Policy and Outcomes at Columbia University, and the Global Environmental Assessment Project at Harvard University.
 Aarti has combined this research trajectory with working outside of academia as well, including with the United Nations Development Programme in New York, Oxfam-Novib in the Hague and Transparency International in Berlin.